RichardMJaks/deepseek-assistant/README.md

 # Deepseek-R1 Conversational assistant
-This script utilizes Deepseek-R1:1.5b model with speech-to-text (vosk) and text-to-speech to create a conversational assistant.
+This script utilizes Deepseek-R1:1.5b model with speech recognition (Vosk) and text-to-speech to create a conversational assistant.

 Currently it cannot do anything else but listen and answer.
 It also has a known bug with cutting the answer short from the end.